 This is a three-branch course covering theory, implementation, and application of computational fluid dynamics (CFD).
-The theory side covers the basics of CFD, finite volume discretization schemes, time integration, solution of systems of equations, boundary conditions, error analysis and turbulence models.
+The theory side covers the basics of CFD, finite volume discretization schemes, time integration, solution of systems of equations, boundary conditions, error analysis, turbulence models, and meshing.
 On the implementation side students will implement a number of small-scale CFD solvers and pre-processing tools in order to get a working knowledge of the simulation process.
-The application side covers the use of a fully featured, readily available CFD solver to study an array of gradually complex flow phenomena.
+The application side covers the use of fully featured, readily available CFD solver to study an array of gradually complex flow phenomena.

 The course materials are divided into 14 modules, which can be accessed by clicking Course Modules on the course menu.
 A module will have several sections including the readings, video lectures, discussions, and assignments.
 Students should regularly check the Calendar and Announcements for assignment due dates.
 Modules typically last approximately 1 week.